drewhamilton/drewhamilton.dev/README.md

 ## License

-The content of the site (e.g. blog posts, images) is licensed under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license.
+The content of the site (e.g. blog posts, original images) is licensed under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license.

 The code powering the site is: